*This post may contain affiliate links. Please see my disclosure for more details!*

 Vanilla Cake - Back To Basics!

-- Add in your Self Raising Flour, Eggs and Vanilla and beat again for a a couple of minutes till smooth.
+- Add in your self raising flour, eggs and vanilla and beat again for a a couple of minutes until smooth.

 - Try not to over beat - mix until it comes together and is smooth